firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {JD} there is reference missing on pdf page 34
 	- Fixed by recompiling document ed89419

-- [ ] {JD} The introduction to Chapter 2, or somewhere, should have some comments about the relevance of the tumor model.
-Models with implanted tumor cells, on the whole, do not have a vasculature that models the human version of the cancer.
-The vessels usually grow faster, are more chaotic in structure, leakier and have no intrinsic blood flow regulation.
-They can be used to study methods of assessing leakiness, but are very poor when it comes to studying blood flow modifiers.
-They are of variable relevance when studying drugs that impact permeability.
-This should be noted in a thesis.

 - [X] {JD} When using RARE, can you put in the parameters so people can reproduce this (echo times, number of echoes or rare factor, average echo time).
 I’m confused about the T1, RARE, FLASH use etc on page 17 of the pdf in methods.
 It seems to talk about RARE and qualitative T1 then launches into T1 calibration.
 This is just a sentence flow problem as I think you switching to FLASH.
 	- Fixed in e72f501; added details about RARE scans, fixed sentence flow to make it clear the separation between qualitative scans and quantitative mapping